-Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Internal microphones Record sound.
-(3) Camera light On: The camera is in use.
-(4) Camera Allows you to video chat, record video, and record still images.
-To use your camera: Type camera in the taskbar search box, and then select Camera.
-(5) 3D camera light (select products only) On: The 3D camera is in use.
-(6) 3D camera (select products only) Allows you to video chat and scan or capture 3D images.
-3D apps for gaming, security, and immersive collaboration are available to maximize your 3D camera experience.
-To use your 3D camera: On select products, type Intel RealSense in the taskbar search box to explore additional features, demos, and apps.
+Component Description

+(1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

+(2) Internal microphones (2) Record sound.

+(3) Webcam light On: The webcam is in use.

+(4) Webcam Records video and captures photographs.
+Some products allow you to video conference and chat online using streaming video.

+To use a webcam (integrated camera):

+Type camera in the taskbar search box, and then select Camera.

-\The antennas are not visible from the outside of the computer, and the antenna location may vary.
+\The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.